XRPLF/xrpl-dev-portal/content/reference-rippled.md

 There is also a deprecated `ledger` parameter which accepts any of the above three formats. *Do not* use this parameter; it may be removed without further notice.

-If you do not specify a ledger, the `current` (in-progress) ledger will be chosen by default.
-If you provide more than one field specifying ledgers, the deprecated `ledger` field will be used first if it exists, falling back to `ledger_hash`.
-The `ledger_index` field is ignored unless neither of the other two are present. **Note:** Do not rely on this default behavior; it is subject to change.
-Instead, you should always specify a ledger version in each call.
+If you do not specify a ledger, the `current` (in-progress) ledger is chosen by default.
+If you provide more than one field specifying ledgers, the deprecated `ledger` field is used first if it exists, falling back to `ledger_hash`.
+The `ledger_index` field is ignored unless neither of the other two are present.

+**Note:** Do not rely on this default behavior for specifying a ledger; it is subject to change.
+Always specify a ledger version in the request if you can.

 ## Currencies ##